Table of Contents

 - What is the outlook (prognosis) for anemia?

-What about acute (sudden) blood loss as a cause of anemia?
+What about sudden (acute) blood loss as a cause of anemia?

 Acute blood loss from internal bleeding (as from a bleeding ulcer) or external bleeding (as from trauma) can produce anemia in an amazingly short span of time.
-This type of anemia could result in severe symptoms and consequences if not addressed promptly.
-Dizziness, lightheadedness, fatigue, confusion, shortness of breath, and even loss of consciousness can occur with severe, sudden blood loss anemia.
-Continue Reading
+This type of anemia results in severe symptoms and consequences if not addressed promptly.
+Severe sudden blood loss anemia may cause